Can a Parent Be Sued For Allowing a Child and Friend to Use a Snowmobile or Other Motorized Vehicle If Injuries Result?

 (5) The entrustee’s negligence was the proximate or legal cause of the damages suffered by the plaintiff.

-As stated in the Persaud case, negligent entrustment cases usually involve an automobile or another type of dangerous machinery such as a snowmobile (see: Perkull v.
+As per the Persaud case, negligent entrustment, generally, involves the provision of an automobile or another type of potentially dangerous object such as a snowmobile (see: Perkull v.
 Gilbert, 1993 CanLII 583, School Division of Assiniboine South No. 3 v.
-Hoffer et al., 1970 CanLII 882, a boat (see: Schulz v.
-Leeside Developments Ltd., 1978 CanLII 1976; (liability unfound), a farm implement, a gun, a firework, among other things, being entrusted to an underage or an unqualified operator.
+Hoffer et al., 1970 CanLII 882, a watercraft (see: Schulz v.
+Leeside Developments Ltd., 1978 CanLII 1976; (liability unfound), a farm implement, a gun, a firework, among other things, that are entrusted to an underage person or an unqualified person.

 It should take little foresight to appreciate that fireworks, being explosive, have a significant potential to cause harm by injury to persons or damage to property; and accordingly, fireworks in the hands of underage users or otherwise irresponsible users are dangerous.
 In keeping with negligent entrustment principles, a parent who provides or allows a child to access and use fireworks may be found liable for injuries or damage arising from the use of the fireworks.
-This situation arose in the case of Tse v.
-Binns, 2014 ONSC 2091, wherein it was said:
+This is what precisely happened in the matter of of Tse v.
+Binns, 2014 ONSC 2091, wherein it was stated: